ashlygenaot/pomito/README.md

 # Pomo

-This is a code - along project to the [Pomodoro Timer Tutorial](https://www.codedex.io/projects/build-a-pomodoro-app-with-html-css-js) from Codedex.
+This is a follow - along implementation of the [Pomodoro Timer Tutorial](https://www.codedex.io/projects/build-a-pomodoro-app-with-html-css-js) from Codedex.
 <img width="1" alt="" src="">